 The Department of Health and Human Services (HHS) issued a Request For Information (RFI) for input on how to modify HIPAA on the following issues:

 - Encouraging information-sharing for treatment and care coordination;

 - Facilitating parental involvement in care;

 - Addressing the opioid crisis and serious mental illness;

 - Accounting for disclosures of protected health information for treatment, payment, and health care operations;

-- Changing the current requirement for certain providers to make a good faith effort to obtain an acknowledgment of receipt of the Notice of Privacy Practices;
+- Altering a providers responsibility to make a good faith effort to obtain an acknowledgement of receipt of the Notice of Privacy Practices;

-After having a 2018 plagued with data breaches and important privacy regulation (GDPR), we can expect that 2019 will be a year in which protecting privacy becomes a must for public and private organizations.
-SC magazine has eight privacy predictions for 2019, most of them revolve around regulations and their impact on the behavior of organizations and consumers.
+After a 2018 plagued with data breaches and important privacy regulation (GDPR), we can expect that in 2019, protecting privacy will become a must for public and private organizations.
+SC Magazine has eight privacy predictions for 2019, most of them revolve around regulations and their impact on the behaviour of organizations and consumers.

 Join our newsletter